GianfrancoPiazzolla/Liken-Master/README.md

 - **Effective Cost** — true net €/kWh accounting for energy consumed in transit (see [Physics](#-physics--calculation-engine))
 - **vs ICE** — difference vs breakeven in €, colored 🟢 green (cheaper than ICE) or 🔴 red (more expensive)
 - **Return SOC** — estimated battery state-of-charge upon arriving home after charging and driving back

+#### 📝 Station Notes
+Each station card includes a free-text **Notes** field rendered below the summary footer.
+- A compact multi-line `<textarea>` (2 rows) lets you annotate each station with custom remarks — e.g. connector type, parking instructions, access restrictions, or pricing quirks
+- Notes are bound per-station via `data-idx` attribute and saved in real time on every keystroke, persisting to `localStorage` as part of the station object (`st.notes`)

 ---